Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

 \subsection{Funding}

 This project has received funding from the Swiss National Science Foundation (Sinergia BLUVES CRSII5\_193689), the European Research Council (ERC) under the EU’s Horizon 2020 research and innovation program (ERC StG 853564 and ERC CoG 771410), and through the Helmholtz Young Investigators Group VH-NG-1404; the work was supported through the Maxwell computational resources operated at DESY.
+The lithium niobate waveguides were fabricated in the EPFL Center of MicroNanoTechnology (CMi).